aarontraynor/backendchallenge/README.md

 How to use the API
 ==================

-The browsable API at http://localhost:8000/api provides an easy way to navigate the system and try out the available features.
+The browsable API at http://localhost:8000/api or http://ottocar.aarontraynor.uk:8080/api provides an easy way to navigate the system and try out the available features.
 If you are using a browser and wish to receive the raw JSON response from the server, append `?format=json` (or `&format=json` if your request already contains a search parameter) to your API request.

 ## Cars